Złotoryja: World War II and recent history

 During World War II, the Germans created two branches of the Stalag VIII-A prisoner-of-war camp and two forced labour camps in the town.
 Among the prisoners were mainly Poles, French and Italians.
-The town survived the World War II almost untouched.
+On 5 February 1945, a German-organized death march of Allied prisoners of war from the Stalag Luft 7 POW camp reached the town, and the POWs were afterwards transported in cattle wagons to the Stalag III-A camp in Luckenwalde.
+The town survived the war almost untouched.
 In February 1945 it was captured by the forces of the Red Army 2nd Ukrainian Front under Ivan Konev.
-Following the decisions of the Potsdam conference, in May it was transferred to Poland and renamed by Poles to the historic Polish Złotoryja.
-By 1949 most of local German inhabitants either fled or were expelled and had to leave all their possession behind, forced by the military occupying power Russia and Poland.
-A large number of them were admeasured to refugee camps and settled later, mostly in the federal state Northrhine-Westphalia, Germany.
+Following the decisions of the Potsdam Conference, in May 1945, the town was transferred back to Poland and restored to its historic Polish name, Złotoryja.
+By 1949, most of the local German population had either fled or were expelled in accordance with the Potsdam Agreement.

 In the nearby villages of Wilków and Nowy Kościół two important copper mines were founded and a large number of local engineers also participated in the development of the industrial region of Legnica.
 However, in the early 1970s the mines were closed down because ore deposits of much higher quality were found around Lubin.

 Many factories were founded, including a shoe factory, Christmas tree ornaments factory and a basalt mine.
 Since 1989 the town of Złotoryja started to look for its past.
 The historical old town was restored and the traditions of gold mining were started.
 In 1992 a local Polish Guild of Gold Prospectors was started, which ever since organises the Polish Gold Panning Championships.
 In 2000 World Championships were held there.

 Currently the town is one of the main tourist centres of the area.
 The heavy industry is also playing an important part in the development of the area.
 The local quarries are ones of the most profitable in Poland and the Christmas tree ornaments factory is exporting millions of ornaments every year, mostly to Western Europe and the United States.